planet-bluto/sql.js-as-sqlite3/README.md

 See a [test](https://gitlab.com/catamphetamine/sql.js-as-sqlite3/-/blob/main/test/sequelize.test.js) for an example.

 Theoretically, using `sql.js` would allow Sequelize to run in a web browser, but when "bundling" Sequelize itself, and then including it on a web page, it throws [`Buffer is not defined`](https://github.com/sequelize/sequelize/issues/14654#issuecomment-1609773219) error.
 So seems like Sequelize itself is not ready for running in a web browser.
+It would be though if this pull request is merged: https://github.com/sequelize/sequelize/issues/16207

 <!--
 See `./test/sequelize.js`.